Citrix Hypervisor

 Note:

-For VMs whose VDIs are located on a GFS2 SR, the VM on-boot behavior is different to VMs with VDIs on other types of SRs.
+For VMs whose VDIs are on a GFS2 SR, the VM on-boot behavior is different to VMs with VDIs on other types of SRs.
 For VDIs on a GFS2 SR, the on-boot option is applied on VM shutdown, not on VM boot.

 Implementation details and troubleshooting

-Q: Is IntelliCache compatible with live migration and High Availability?
+Q: Is IntelliCache compatible with live migration and high availability?

-A: You can use live migration and High Availability with IntelliCache when virtual desktops are in Private mode, that is when on-boot=persist
+A: You can use live migration and high availability with IntelliCache when virtual desktops are in Private mode, that is, when on-boot=persist.

 Warning: